 Here's a video of Magnolia Electric Co. performing "Farewell Transmission" in Spain in 2005.

-UPDATE: And here's the official statement from Molina's label, Secretly Canadian:
+UPDATE: After the jump, an official statement from Molina's label, Secretly Canadian:

 We are deeply saddened to announce that Jason Andrew Molina passed away in his home in Indianapolis this past Saturday, March 16th of natural causes at age 39.
 Jason was a world class musician, songwriter & recording artist.
 He was also a beloved friend.
 He first caught international attention in 1996 when he began releasing albums under the name Songs: Ohia.
 In 2003 he started the band Magnolia Electric Co.
 Between those two bands he released over a dozen critically-acclaimed albums and — starting in 1997 — he toured the world every year until he had to stop in 2009 to deal with severe alcoholism.
 Jason was incredibly humbled by his fans' support through the years and said that the two most important words he could ever say are "Thank you."